espressif/esp-idf/examples/protocols/pppos_client/README.md

 ## Example Output

 The example will get module and operator's information after start up, and then go into PPP mode to start mqtt client operations.
 This example will also send a short message to someone's phone if you have enabled this feature in menuconfig.
+The PPP connection will get restarted after 60 seconds.

 ### BG96 Output